idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 ### Highlights:

-- Doing card to ceiling and the card still being on the ceiling at Microsoft a year later
+- Card to ceiling and the card:
+  - Still being on the ceiling at Microsoft a year later, someone asked, Hey Taft, why is your name on that card stuck to the ceiling
+  - Still being on the ceiling at the gym locker room
 - Girl on the bus that loved my magic trick.
 - Girl at ice cream store who loved the trick, and jump up and down in a circle because it was so awesome.
 - Failure at park where 10 year old told me I got in wrong, but in fact I had done it correctly.